Home » News & Stories » Vietnam Grocery chain expands to B.C.

 The fruit industry continues to be a strong and vibrant driver of the British Columbia economy.
 As Canada’s largest fruit-producing province, B.C.’s diverse climate enables the production of a wide variety of berries, grapes, tree fruits and nuts on approximately 19,000 acres of farmland.

-For more information on how to import or export B.C. products, contact our trade and investment representatives.
+For more information on how to import or export B.C. products, connect with our trade and investment representatives.

 We Can Help